Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 the corporate world.

-The individuals involved in each story used their pain and turned it into
+The individuals involved in each story used their pain and turned it into power.
+They refused to remain victims and instead used their experiences

 It's important to note that turning pain into power is not always an easy or